sibganik/equipment-failure-analysis-matlab/README.md

   - share of total cost attributed to power-related failures
   - share of total reports represented by these failures

 ## Results

-The analysis indicates that power-related electronic failures contribute significantly to total maintenance cost, despite not being the most frequent type of failure.
+The analysis shows that power-related electronic failures contribute disproportionately to total maintenance cost compared to their frequency.

 ## Conclusion

 Power-related failures represent a high-impact category and should be prioritized for further investigation.

 Potential actions include: